andreask/dvbloopback/README.txt

 Use:

+Clone the default v4l drivers (https://www.linuxtv.org/wiki/index.php/How_to_Obtain,_Build_and_Install_V4L-DVB_Device_Drivers):
+* git clone git://linuxtv.org/media_build.git
+* cd media_build
+* ./build

+Then follow the instructions for adding dvbloopback support

 NB: minimum supported kernel series is 3.10.x

 copy the dvbloopback dir into the drivers/media/pci dir of the kernel or v4l source tree

+If the media_build directory and dvbloopback directory are subdirectories of the same directory patching the build settings can be achieved by running: patch -p0 < ../dvbloopback/dvbloopback.patch

+within the media_build directory.

+OR:

 Add
 source "drivers/media/pci/dvbloopback/Kconfig"